it3xl/git-repo-sync/README.md

 * There is a protections from deletion or replacing of Git-branches by occasional synchronization of unrelated remote Git-repositories.
 * Arbitrary rewriting of history is supported.
 * You even may move branches back in history.
-* It has two automated conflict solving strategies which are described below.
+* It intentionally doesn't sync Git-tags.

-If this tool will became popular, I'll add unprefixed branches support.
+* I've dropped unprefixed branches support and configuring for simplicity.

 ### Automation Servers Support
 * **git-repo-sync** works with remote Git repositories asynchronously, by default.